gencorefacility/nf-workflows/README.md

 # nf-workflows
-Repository of Nextflow Workflows for use on the Prince HPC at NYU
+Repository of Nextflow workflows for use on the Prince HPC at NYU